r-devel/r-project-web/md/mail.md

 R package developers who can help each other solve problems, and reduce some of the burden on the [CRAN](https://cran.r-project.org/) maintainers.
-If you are having problems developing a package or passing R CMD check, this is the place to ask!
+If you are having problems developing a package or passing `R CMD check`, this is the place to ask!

 There may be some overlap of topics with the `R-devel` mailing list, as before the existence of `R-package-devel`, many package developers had